jaykibi/pixter/README.md

 ## Working Updates:

+### AS OF 9/10/20: Added SEARCH functionality to app.
+Users can now search for keywords and be displayed a resulting page if user's query resembled items in a picture's caption field.

-### *AS OF 9/7/20:* Added DELETE functionality to repo.
+### *AS OF 9/7/20:* Added DELETE functionality to app.
 Users are now able to delete photos that they themselves have uploaded to the app.

 **